 Can Dogs Eat Mac and Cheese if They Have Lactose Intolerance?

-Cheese is a tricky food for dogs to eat because it contains milk, which some can’t digest.
+Cheese is a tricky food for dogs to eat because it contains milk.
 If you’re not sure whether or not your dog has an intolerance, and you still feed them macaroni & cheese (or any other pasta dish), they could have severe reactions including gas pain followed by abdominal discomfort, diarrhea and vomiting!
 If your pup is lactose intolerant, never feed him dairy products such as mac and cheese.
 This is not proper dog food.

 Healthy Alternatives Instead of Eating Macaroni

-If you’re looking for an alternative to mac and cheese for your dog, there are plenty of other options available.
+There are plenty of healthy Mac’n’Cheese alternatives available.
 You can feed your dog plain cooked pasta topped with some Parmesan.
 Or offer them a slice of Swiss cheese.
-Some good options of dinner leftovers include boiled chicken, rice, and vegetables, or baked salmon without skin.
+Some good options for dinner leftovers include boiled chicken, rice, and vegetables, or baked salmon without skin.
 A dog’s stomach doesn’t accept processed foods like cheese powder or instant meals with similar seasonings.